...engage users on your site, with a good WordPress comments plugin

 3. Facebook comment system

 Integrating Facebook comments on your blog can be a great deal for you especially if Facebook and social media traffic are one of the main traffic sources for your blog.

 Popular blogs likeTechCrunch.com use Facebook for commenting.
 Here are a few reasons why integrating WordPress Facebook comments could be ideal for your blog.

 - It encourages engagement: Unlike the Jetpack plugin, if your users are already logged in to Facebook, they aren’t required to log in again to their account for commenting.
 This can encourage your readers to comment since it is convenient for them.

 - It reduces comment spam: No matter what commenting system you’re using on your blog, your blog isn’t 100% safe from comment spamming.
 The best thing about Facebook messages is that it cut down the amount of the comment spam you’ll receive on your blog as it doesn’t allow anonymous commenting.
-However, beware of those link spammers who use fake account to spread their spammy links.
+However, beware of those link spammers who use fake accounts to spread their spammy links.

 - It can increase traffic: Facebook commenting for your WordPress blog also provide an option for users to publish their comments on their Facebook wall, which are likely to drive more traffic to your blog.

 - It encourages return visits: If you reply to a specific comment, the user will be notified when they use Facebook.
 This encourages them to return to your blog.

 Best of all, you shouldn’t necessarily solely integrate Facebook comments on your blog.
 You can use it together with other commenting systems.

 We run various blogs and many of them are using Facebook as their commenting system.